andrewpjames13/ar-nesting-homework/README.md

 The root page should be 'companies#index'

 There are no views setup.
 Root is set to standard rails page.
-There are no routes setup.
-Remember that we need to nest some of our routes.

 Show page for each company.
 Users can create companies.